Introduction

 - A word processor is software used to compose, format, edit, and print electronic documents.
 Word processing is one of the earliest applications for office productivity and the personal computer.
 It involves not only typing, but also checking the spelling and grammar of the text and arranging it correctly on a page.

-- A variety of different typefaces is available for a variety of effects.
-It is possible to include pictures, graphs,charts, and many other things within the text of the document.
-It also allows for changes in margins, fonts, and colors.
-Nowadays, virtually all personal computers are equipped with a word processing program, which has the same function as a typewriter for writing letters, reports or other documents, and printing.
-Examples of some well-known word processors are Microsoft Word and WordPerfect.
+- A variety of typefaces lets users create different effects.
+You can include pictures, graphs, charts, and many other elements within the document text.
+The software also allows changes to margins, fonts, and colors.
+Today, nearly all personal computers come with a word processing program that functions like a typewriter for writing letters, reports, or other documents and printing them.
+Popular word processors include Microsoft Word and WordPerfect.

 2.Spreadsheets